lukasz-debowski/lukasz-debowski/README.md

 ## Hello, I'm Łukasz Dębowski. 👋

-I work as an associated professor at the Institute of Computer Science, Polish Academy of Sciences.
+I work as an associate professor at the Institute of Computer Science, Polish Academy of Sciences.

 My interests revolve around:
 <ul>